pablodc00/sales-messages/README.md

 - Dependency: jersey-server

 I thought using REST is easier and faster way to develop and use this app instead of develop and use a sandalone app.
+To document and test the REST API I use to use Swagger, but I should have to add more dependencies to the project.

 ## Run the app